mhagiwara/mhagiwara.github.io/content/index.md

 ## Experience

 - Nov.
 2021 - Present: **Senior AI Research Scientist** (Berkeley, CA)
+  - Led the development of NatureLM-audio, the first audio LLM for understanding animal sounds.
   - Developed AVES, a self-supervised foundation model for animal sounds ("BERT for animals")
   - Built BEANS, a benchmark for bioacoustics ML models (“GLUE for animals”)